GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes.md

 * *Example:* `[gravitypdf id="560f2ef799945" print="1"]`

 ##### Entry (semi-optional)
-* When the shortcode is used in Gravity Form confirmations or notifications this attribute can be omitted (as we already know which entry is being processed).
-However, if you want to use the shortcode outside of that environment you need to pass in the Gravity Form entry ID.
+* When the shortcode is used, in Gravity Form confirmations or notifications this attribute can be omitted (as we already know which entry is being processed).
+However, if you want to use the shortcode outside of that environment, you need to pass in the Gravity Form entry ID.
-* Alternatively, instead of passing the entry ID directly to the shortcode you can set the ID via URL parameters (the "query string").
+* Alternatively, instead of passing the entry ID directly to the shortcode, you can set the ID via URL parameters (the "query string").
 If the `entry` or `lid` URL parameters exist its value will be used as the ID (see [*Page Confirmation*](#page-confirmation) for more details).
 * *Example:* `[gravitypdf id="560f2ef799945" entry="250"]` or `[gravitypdf id="560f2ef799945"]` with a URL like `http://test.com/?entry=250`

 ##### Raw (optional)